Showing posts with label PD - platformers. Show all posts

 Wait...
 Come back!!

-Goin' Down With The Captain was developed in GFA Basic by Terry King of Ninth Wave Software and must have one of the silliest titles since those robot monsters invaded our screens!
-Or is it just my mind?
+Goin' Down With The Captain was developed in GFA Basic by Terry King of Ninth Wave Software and must be one of the silliest titles since the robot monsters invaded our screens!
+Or is it just me?
 Anyhow, imagine yourself as the unlucky cabinboy onboard a sinking ship who is running around looking for the lifebuoys to save him.
 Can you help?

-Collecting the lifebuoys is easy but you will need to venture deep into the waters to find most because they are all scattered about the ship.
+Well, collecting the lifebuoys is easy, but you must venture deep into the waters to find most as they are scattered about the ship.
 Fetch them back to their hangers up on the top deck but you are only able to carry a maximum of two at a time and later levels will require multiple trips into Poseidon's realm.
 This is a frantic race against the clock!

 Sounds interesting, right?
 Okay, let's take a look at a screenshot...